 With Voice over Internet Protocol, you don’t need to sit next to the phone to receive a call.
 You can take calls anywhere, as long as there’s a broadband connection.
 This means you can answer calls and get voicemail via e-mail, whether it’s with a cell phone, laptop, tablet, or hybrid.
 Another added benefit is that VoIP allows for virtual numbers.
 With these numbers, choosing an area code (and not being assigned one) enables contacts to call without the hindrance of long-distance charges.
 VoIP makes working mobile from local and abroad easier and less costly.

 5. Business Continuity

 Cloud telecommunications brings disaster recovery and redundancy.
 By moving phone connections offsite, redundancy and failover ensure essential operations are full throttle.
 Communications can continue in the unfortunate instance of a power outage, and you’re not reliant on a single provider to get back up and running.
-Wherever there is internet connection, there will be a phone line.
+Wherever there is an internet connection, there will be a phone line.
 This flexibility and adaptability are crucial for ensuring business continuity and avoiding downtime.

 Make the switch to VoIP

 VoIP’s benefits far outweigh any potential drawbacks.
 Although, before you decide if Voice over Internet Protocol is right for your business, ensure bandwidth and internet strength are strong enough to support the service.
-If bandwidth or internet strength are low, phone quality and internet strength will be weak and potentially unreliable.
+If bandwidth or internet strength is low, phone quality and internet strength will be weak and potentially unreliable.
 To optimize VoIP and maintain quality communications, one line for phone calls and another for internet are recommended.